deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Regaari duck-nodded and fell in alongside them.
 Daar and Fiin traded an unspoken conversation, and the Stoneback Champion turned away to handle the incoming load of his First Fang and the rest of Daar’s retinue.

 *Sharman* was pulsing with activity.
 Personnel in the uniforms of all different branches from several different nations were rushing back and forth with serious expressions and assorted tablets, pieces of paper or toolboxes.
-Powell received, read, signed and gave orders on three quick matters while just striding down a thirty meter corridor as personnel made room for them.
+Powell received, read, signed and gave orders on three quick matters while just striding down a thirty-meter corridor as personnel made room for them.

 Daar spoke to him urgently and low.
 “Did you get brief on what I’m gonna do?”